OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 ![architecture](images/arch-diagram.png)

+1. Azure Web App Services – For Configuration Web App and the Integration Service API.
+The Configuration Web App and the Integration Service API are both written in ASP.NET Core technologies
+2. Azure Table Storage – the database account which contains the necessary tables required for the entire Shifts-Kronos Integration to work successfully
+3. Azure Logic App – this is the schedule job that will sync data between Kronos WFC and Shifts on a configured interval of time or configured number of previous days from current date till number of next days, based on flag passed to APIs for slide dates or complete sync
+4. Azure Key Vault – to store all the connection strings, client Ids, client secrets, access token for accessing graph API (All the data which requires encryption must be the part of key vault)
+5. Kronos Solution – This is custom library project which is the part of Integration Service API.
+It will be used to query and submit data to Kronos WFC
+6. Application Insights – Capture necessary telemetry at the time of necessary events, and will be used by both the Configuration Web App, the Integration Service API

+## Deployment
+Following section explains necessary steps to deploy Shifts-Kronos Integration application

 # Legal notice

 Please read the license terms applicable to this [license](https://github.com/OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/blob/master/LICENSE).
 In addition to these terms, you agree to the following: